Liroo/fricon_ex/.github/CONTRIBUTING.md

 Spotted a bug?
 FINE!
 I like it!
 So please submit an [issue](https://github.com/ulysse-travel/ulysse-web/issues).

 Issue can be a question or simply a bug.
-Keep in mind that issue is about the Iliade project, so do not start a conversation outside the bounds.
+Keep in mind that issue is about the fricon project, so do not start a conversation outside the bounds.
 However, We can discuss about a new feature or things are done a way or another.

 ## Pull Request